infinity-a11y/PhyloTrace/README.md

 ### 2.3 Create Desktop Launcher

-Run install script to generate a run script and include desktop launcher for PhyloTrace in the Applications Menu.
+Run install script to generate a run script and include PhyloTrace desktop icon in the Applications Menu.

 ```bash
 cd path/to/directory